 During this IOP most of the F20 and BAe146 flights were conducted over northern Mauritania and northern Mali.
-In terms of the large-scale structure of the atmosphere during June 2011 in this region, a clear distinction can be made between a 'maritime phase' from around the 2nd-12th June and a 'heat-low phase' from around the 13th-30th June (see Todd et al., 2013 for full details).
+In terms of the large-scale structure of the atmosphere during June 2011 in this region, a clear distinction can be made between a "maritime phase" from around 2 to 12 June and a "heat low phase" from around 13 to 30 June (see Todd et al., 2013, for full details).
 These phases essentially determine conditions across the entire central-western Sahara.
-These maritime and heatlow phases are broadly congruent with the 'east' and 'west' and phases, respectively, of the intraseasonal SHL mode of variability described by Chauvin et al. (2010).
-During the maritime ('heat low east') phase the upper level pattern exhibited a trough centered over the Iberian peninsula extending southwards over the northern extremity of North Africa (Feature A in Figure 3b).
-In addition, at low levels the SHL remained relatively stationary in an anomalously eastward location centred ~15°E (Feature B in Figure 3b), similar to the mean state for May, and the Azores high ridged towards the coast of northwest Africa.
-These conditions combined to drive anomalous westerlies throughout the troposphere over northwest Africa creating a strong northwesterly inflow of maritime air over much of the Fennec flight domain (Feature C in Figure 3b) with the ITD displaced southward (not shown).
-As such, the Sahara is effectively 'ventilated' by cool advection from the Atlantic sector restricting the heat low to the central/eastern Sahara.
-Accordingly, Fennec observations at both supersites (not shown) indicate that the SABL during the maritime phase to be anomalously cool and dry with shallow daytime convective boundary layer development (Marsham et al., 2013b; Todd et al., 2013) and generally cloud free conditions.
-Aerosol loading was low due to the relative absence over the Fennec flight domain of the two dominant dust generating processes, namely cold pools from moist convective systems, favoured within the southerly monsoon flow (ITD 'bulge') on the eastern flank of the SHL, and enhanced northeasterly Harmattan winds around the western flank of SHL trough.
-As a consequence, these two dust generating activity were largely restricted to the central Sahara with the eastward-displaced SHL.
+These maritime and heat low phases are broadly congruent with the "east" and "west" and phases, respectively, of the intraseasonal SHL mode of variability described by Chauvin et al. (2010).
+During the maritime ("heat low east") phase the upper-level pattern exhibited a trough centred over the Iberian Peninsula extending southwards over the northern extremity of northern Africa (feature A in Fig. 3b).
+In addition, at low levels the SHL remained relatively stationary in an anomalously eastward location centred at $\sim 15^{\circ}$ E (feature B in Fig. 3b), similar to the mean state for May, and the Azores High ridged towards the coast of northwest Africa.
+These conditions combined to drive anomalous westerlies throughout the troposphere over northwest Africa creating a strong northwesterly inflow of maritime air over much of the Fennec flight domain (feature C in Fig. 3b), with the ITD displaced southward (not shown).
+As such, the Sahara is effectively "ventilated" by cool advection from the Atlantic sector restricting the heat low to the central-eastern Sahara.
+Accordingly, Fennec observations at both supersites (not shown) indicate that the SABL during the maritime phase is anomalously cool and dry with shallow daytime convective boundary layer development (Marsham et al., 2013b; Todd et al., 2013) and generally cloud free conditions.
+Aerosol loading was low due to the relative absence over the Fennec flight domain of the two dominant dust-generating processes, namely cold pools from moist convective systems, favoured within the southerly monsoon flow (ITD "bulge") on the eastern flank of the SHL, and enhanced northeasterly harmattan winds around the western flank of the SHL trough.
+As a consequence, these two dust-generating activities were largely restricted to the central Sahara with the eastward-displaced SHL.

-Subsequently, during the latter Heat Low (west) phase anomalous positive geopotential heights dominated over Iberia and the extremity of northwest Africa (Feature A in Figure 3c), associated with the passage of three upper level ridges.
-At lower levels, the SHL exhibited an abrupt westward displacement to ~5-10°W (Feature B in Figure 3c) in two distinct intraseasonal pulses.
-These conditions combined to drive anomalous mid and upper level easterly flow, with easterlies at lower levels around the SHL, evident over the western Saharan sector (Feature C in Figure 3c) and Fennec flight domain.
-Fennec ground-based observations indicate the SABL during the Heat Low phase of June 2011 to be substantially hotter with deeper afternoon Convective Boundary Layer (CBL) development and cases of almost 'pure' well-mixed near dry-adiabatic profiles from the surface to the top of the Saharan Residual Layer (SRL) at ~5 km height.
-Dust aerosol loadings are substantially higher over the western Sahara and Fennec flight domain during the heat low phase associated with enhanced meso-scale convective activity and strong easterlies around the heat low and African Easterly wave troughs.
-Shallow convective cloud was common developing in the later afternoon in the relatively moist upper SRL.
+Subsequently, during the latter heat low (west) phase anomalous positive geopotential heights dominated over Iberia and the extremity of northwest Africa (feature A in Fig. 3c), associated with the passage of three upper-level ridges.
+At lower levels, the SHL exhibited an abrupt westward displacement to $\sim 5-10^{\circ}$ W (feature B in Fig. 3c) in two distinct intraseasonal pulses.
+These conditions combined to drive anomalous mid- and upper-level easterly flow, with easterlies at lower levels around the SHL, evident over the western Saharan sector (feature C in Fig. 3c) and Fennec flight domain.
+Fennec ground-based observations indicate the SABL during the heat low phase of June 2011 to be substantially hotter with deeper afternoon convective boundary layer (CBL) development and cases of almost "pure" wellmixed near-dry adiabatic profiles from the surface to the top of the Saharan residual layer (SRL) at \sim 5 km height.
+Dust aerosol loadings are substantially higher over the western Sahara region and Fennec flight domain during the heat low phase associated with enhanced mesoscale convective activity and strong easterlies around the heat low and African easterly wave troughs.
+Shallow convective clouds often developed in the late afternoon in the relatively moist upper SRL.